B987352101_O1995.pdf

 Leaving Wellington, the canoës sailed through the

-Strait to Porirua.
 After a brief visit to the South Island,

 full of exciting adventures, they tumed their prows towards their island homeland.
 They sailed up the west